menu

-Because occupations involving physical labor dominate the local economy, Gresham is generally considered to be a blue-collar town.
-46.43% of the Gresham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gresham is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gresham is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Gresham who work in healthcare (12.28%), office and administrative support (9.01%), and healthcare suport services (7.25%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Gresham has relatively fewer families with younger children, and/or college students.
 Combined, this makes Gresham a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.